 The IFS has also suggested that increasing council tax bills on more expensive properties would make the system fairer, and this extra revenue could be diverted to central government funding.

 Which of these tax rises are most likely?

-It is clear that Rishi Sunak faces some dilemmas in his first Budget.
+It is clear that Rishi Sunak faces some dilemmas in his second Budget.
 Whatever he chooses to do is bound to upset a lot of people, among supporters and opponents alike.
 If he doesn’t raise taxes, his government becomes unable to deliver their manifesto pledges; if he does, he risks alienating either core supporters or new ones.

 Clearly, not all of the possible tax rises listed here will happen.
 But it would be a surprise if at least one of them does not feature in the Autumn Budget.